vaibhavkapase1302/AWS-DeepRacer-ML/README.md

 * Training dataset: The data on which the model will be trained.
 Most of your data will be here.
 Many developers estimate about 80%.
 * Test dataset: The data withheld from the model during training, which is used to test how well your model will generalize to new data.

+## Key terms:
+Hyperparameters:
+Hyperparameters are settings on the model that are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.

+loss function:
+A loss function is used to codify the model’s distance from this goal.

+Training dataset:
+The data on which the model will be trained.
+Most of your data will be here.

+Test dataset: *Before Training*
+The data withheld from the model during training, which is used to test how well your model will generalize to new data.

+Model parameters: *After Training*
+Model parameters are settings or configurations the training algorithm can update to change how the model behaves.